VETERAN PROGRAM

 Residential treatment differs from inpatient treatment because it occurs in a comfortable, home-like environment.
 In contrast, inpatient treatment occurs in a secure hospital unit, creating a clinical environment that can make it challenging to feel comfortable enough to share your experiences with others.
 If you’re struggling with addiction, residential treatment is your best chance at long-term recovery.

-When you arrive at our veteran rehab center, you’ll go through an intake process that helps us determine the best way to treat your addiction and any other mental health issues through our veteran rehab facilities.
+When you arrive at our Veteran rehab center, you’ll go through an intake process that helps us determine the best way to treat your addiction and any other mental health issues through our Veteran rehab facilities.
 We’ll discuss your military service, review your medical history and ask questions about your substance use.
 With this information, we’ll tailor our alcohol and drug rehab program just for you.

-Many veterans and first responders need medical detoxification (“detox”) before they receive therapy and other addiction treatment services.
+Many Veterans and first responders need medical detoxification (“detox”) before they receive therapy and other addiction treatment services.
 Detox is the process of eliminating alcohol, prescription drugs, and illicit substances from your body.
 It typically lasts up to seven days, but it may take more or less time, depending on how long you’ve been using and whether you have any health conditions that could affect the amount of time it takes your body to break down drugs and alcohol.

 Once you complete detox, you’ll be ready for individual therapy, group therapy, and other services offered by the staff at our treatment center.
-During individual therapy sessions, you’ll work through your trauma with a therapist who has extensive experience helping veterans and first responders with PTSD, traumatic brain injuries, and substance abuse.
+During individual therapy sessions, you’ll work through your trauma with a therapist who has extensive experience helping veterans and first responders with PTSD, traumatic brain injuries, mental health problems and substance abuse.
 Your therapist will work with you to develop healthy coping skills to help you refrain from drug and alcohol use when you leave the treatment center.

 Virtue Recovery Center also offers eye movement desensitization and reprocessing (EMDR), a therapy that helps people with PTSD heal from their trauma.
-Therapists use proven EMDR processes to help veterans heal their traumatic wounds to begin living in the moment and enjoying all life has to offer.
+Therapists use proven EMDR processes to help Veterans heal their traumatic wounds to begin living in the moment and enjoying all life has to offer.